PopovEvgeniy/txt866/readme.txt

 Source code

 This program compiled under Open Watcom.
-Source code can be compiled for wide range operating systems, but you need to create to makefile or build script by yourself.
+Source code can be compiled for wide range operating systems, but you need to create makefile or build script by yourself.
 I provide only three things: compiled binary files for Windows and Dos, makefile for Linux.

 Install and uninstall under Linux